While not on Darkside of Dimensions or Bonds Beyond Time levels, the animation quality is very good.

 Atem having defeated Anubis in a battle in Egypt millennia ago.
-Even though Anubis is implied to be a sorcerer and not the god himself, it's still impressive.
+Even though Anubis is a sorcerer and not the god himself, it's still impressive.

 Joey is implied to beat every single duelist that tried to duel Yugi early on.
-He even takes an Injection Fairy Lily's direct attack (which can increase from 400 to 3400) and comes out on top, even with the anime having the starting LP be 4000 instead of 8000.
+He takes an Injection Fairy Lily's direct attack (which can increase from 400 to 3400) and comes out on top, even with the anime having the starting LP be 4000 instead of 8000.

 One moment we do see is Joey summoning Gilford the Lightning to destroy all of a kid's monsters, then attack for the game.

 In Kaiba's duel simulation, he summons the Blue-Eyes Ultimate Dragon and uses Megamorph to increase its attack to 9000.
 Yami Yugi's response is to sacrifice Ra and Slifer, making Obelisk's attack power infinite.
-This results in the computer running the simulation overheating.
+This results in the computer running the simulation overheating and crashing.
 To make it even more awesome, Obelisk was Kaiba's card during Battle City.